 Company's policy on Directors' appointment and remuneration including criteria fordetermining qualifications positive attributes independence of a director and othermatters provided under section 178(3) of the Act are covered under Nomination andRemuneration Policy and it is available in the web-link of the Companyhttp://www.sambandam.com.
 Further information about elements of remuneration package ofindividual directors is provided in the Annual Return as provided under Section 92(3) ofthe Act Under Serial No. 9 of this Report.

 Declaration by Independent Directors

 Independent directors of the Company have submitted a declaration that each of themmeets the criteria of independence as provided in Sub-Section (6) of Section 149 of theAct.
 Further there has been no change in the circumstances which may affect their statusas Independent director during the year.

 Declaration on adherence to the Code of Conduct.

 As provided under SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 all the Board members and senior management personnel of the Company have confirmedadherence to the Code of Conduct of Sambandam Spinning Mills Ltd. Limited for thefinancial year ended March 31 2022.

 k) DIRECTORS' RESPONSIBILITY STATEMENT AS PER SECTION 134(5) OF THE COMPANIES ACT 2013

 Pursuant to the requirement of Section 134(5) of the Act and based on therepresentations received from the management the directors hereby confirm that:

-i. in the preparation of the annual accounts for the financial year 2016-17 theapplicable accounting standards have been followed and there are no materialdepartures;
+a) in the preparation of the annual accounts for the financial year 2021-22 theapplicable accounting standards Ind AS have been followed and there are no materialdepartures;

 o) BOARD EVALUATION